diekev/Custom-Blender-Editor-Documentation/README.md

     # Optional: search_filter_get
     # If you want to add support to find properties within panels in your
     # editor, you can define this function.
 You are in charge of displaying
-    # to the user a text box to enter a query string.
+    # to the user a text box to enter the query string.
     def search_filter_get(self):
         return self.query_string

     # Optional: eyedropper_color_sample
-    # If your editor displays images in non-linear color spaces, or using some
+    # If, for example, your editor displays images in non-linear color spaces,
-    # after effects, it can be a good thing to implement a way to sample colors
+    # or using some after effects, it can be a good thing to implement a way to
-    # with the eyedropper without the color management or effects.
-This is what
+    # sample colors with the eyedropper without the color management or effects.
-    # this method is about.
+    # This is what this method is about.
     # If you do not implement this, users can still use the eyedropper in your
     # editor, but the sampled color might not be what they wished for.
     #